samirelanduk/atomium/docs/source/overview.rst

 ~~~~~~~~~

 Pdb structures - like everything else in the universe really - are ultimately
-collections of Atom objects.
-They posess a few key properties from which much of
+collections of Atom - :py:class:`.PdbAtom` - objects.
+They possess a few key
-everything else is created:
+properties from which much of everything else is created:

     >>> pdb.model.get_atom_by_id(28)
     <Atom 28 (C)>